gllortc/cosmo-framework-java/README.md

-# cosmo-framework-java
+# Cosmo Framework for Java
+Welcome to Cosmo Framework for Java site!

+### Important notice
 The project **Cosmo Framework for Java** is currently in *stand by* until .NET version is not finalized.
 Use it as a *tech preview* version.